GDPR vs. Tracking

 From our point of view, it is completely exaggerated that the advertising industry would be completely on a blind flight without third-party cookies or cohorts.
 We consider the claim that a user or group of users to be identifiable across millions of websites to be incompatible with the GDPR.

-Of course, this complicates activities such as retargeting or an almost incredibly accurate display of advertising – but who feels comfortable when data from Google Home, Gmail, Android, Google Search and through the use of Google Analytics or the Google Tag Manager almost every activity is recorded, classified and the user is identified.
+Of course, this makes activities such as retargeting or an almost uncannily precise playout of advertising more difficult – but who feels comfortable when data from Google Home, Gmail, Android, Google Search and through the use of Google Analytics or the Google Tag Manager almost every activity is recorded, classified and the user identified by Google.

 For most websites, we have a clear recommendation to track only what makes sense and is actually evaluated.